mandimf/BugFarm/General-farming-equipment.md

-Here you find general farming equipment usefull to farm any kind of insect.
+Here you find general information about farming equipment usefull to farm any kind of insect.

 * [[Heating with Christmas lights]]